faradayio/api/readme.md

 - `match_code` _String_ — Match code.
 - `person_first_name` _String_ — Passed through from request.
 - `person_last_name` _String_ — Passed through from request.
+- `postcode` _String_ — Normalized from request.
+- `state` _String_ — Normalized from request.
+- `persona_sets` _Object_ - Each key is a Persona Set ID.
+Each corresponding value is an Object containing a Persona ID and a Persona Name.
+- `scores` _Object_ — Each key is an Outcome ID.
+Each corresponding value is the score.
+- `score_percentiles` _Object_ — Each key is an Outcome ID.
+Each corresponding value is the score percentile (if available).
+- `warnings` _Array of Strings_ — Each warning is a human-interpretable message indicating an issue with the API request.

+#### Deprecated elements

+Still supported.

 - `persona_id` _String_ — ID of the persona that individual belongs to.
 Requires personas.
 Talk to your CSM if this is not in the response.
 - `persona_name` _String_ — Name of the persona that individual belongs to.
 Requires personas.
 Talk to your CSM if this is not in the response.
-- `postcode` _String_ — Normalized from request.
 - `score` _Float_ — The probability that the matched household will achieve the indicated Outcome/Campaign.
 - `score_percentile` _Float_ — Score percentile within the cross-validation dataset (if available).
-- `scores` _Object_ — Each key is an Outcome ID.
-Each corresponding value is the score.
-- `score_percentiles` _Object_ — Each key is an Outcome ID.
-Each corresponding value is the score percentile (if available).
-- `state` _String_ — Normalized from request.
-- `warnings` _Array of Strings_ — Each warning is a human-interpretable message indicating an issue with the API request.

 ### Scores